MahmoudAhmadOsman/expressjs-RESTful-api/README.md

 ## Project
 This project is built with Express js, ejs and Mongodb
 ## Clone
-To clone this project use the below command
+To clone this project use this command

-## Usage

 ```bash
 git clone https://github.com/MahmoudAhmadOsman/expressjs-RESTful-api.git